8hrsk/wsChat/README.md

 You can visit [my website](https://chat.8hoursking.ru) and see it online

 ## TODO
-- [x] Make a domain name.
 - [x] Add caching of last 100 messages. (made not by caching, but by using a json).
 - [x] Add custon usernames.
 - [ ] Refactor front to Vue.js + SASS/SCSS.
 - [ ] make extended settings.
-- [x] Make validation for usernames and messages
 - [ ] Make alerts on errors.
 - [ ] Animations for modals.
 - [x] Add force closing of WS connection whem messages/second limit passed.